rithujaa/NBA-Player-Similarity-App/README.md

 based on statistical similarities and scraped the NBA players data from Basketball-Reference using selenium.
 Implemented using Python and Streamlit and deployed on the web for user exploration.

+Click [here](https://nba-player-similarity-tool.streamlit.app/) to take a look at the web application.